Infrared Portable Heaters: Safety, Efficiency & Buying Guide

 Modern safety features are helpful, but the best safety upgrade is still good habits.
 Stable placement and clear space around the heater matter more than people think.

-How to Choose the Right Infrared Portable Heater
+How to Choose the Right Portable Infrared Heater

 Assess the Space